 Still, when you request the option to attend traffic school, you can ask about a motorcycle course alternative.

 Can I enroll in traffic school to reduce the number of driver's license points on my driving record?

 Yes―if you haven't attended traffic school in the last 12 months and if the court approves it.
 You must go through the same request process as someone who wants to attend traffic school to satisfy a citation.

-Refer to our Point Reduction section for details.
+Refer to our Traffic School section for details.